-A few months ago, I decided to move my small, but highly-engaged email list of 1000 subscribers from my wellness blog, Soulful Arogya, from Mailchimp to a rapidly evolving email marketing software called ConvertKit.
-Here is my review.
+In late 2016, I decided to move my small, but highly-engaged email list of 1000 subscribers from my wellness blog, Soulful Arogya, from Mailchimp to a rapidly evolving email marketing software called ConvertKit.
+Here’s my in-depth review of ConvertKit.

 ConvertKit has won a lot of professional bloggers over, including the likes of Pat Flynn from Smart Passive Income, Abby from Just a Girl and her Blog, among several others.
 Pat Flynn has even gone on record to say that ConvertKit is better than Infusionsoft, a premier service which he had been using for several years.